 Drones weighing less than 250 grams are classified separately by the Federal Aviation Administration and Transport Canada (TC) to the north.
 This is because drones of this class have been found to be less likely to cause harm or injury than drones weighing more.
 So far, everything has gone well.

 Many pilots have raced to acquire the DJI Mini or Mini 2 because of this distinction.
 This is understandable.
-Drones of this size do not need to be registered if they are used recreationally.
+Drones of this size do not need to be registered recreationally if used.
 However, if you’re flying commercially and have a Part 107 certificate, you’ll need to register your drone.

 The expectation from the pilot of an RPA is to apply sound judgment, identify potential dangers, and take all necessary efforts to mitigate any risks associated with the operation.
 This should include a thorough grasp of the environment in which the RPA pilot is operating, with special care paid to the likelihood of other aircraft or persons in the vicinity.